Using Keras’ Pre-trained Models for Feature Extraction in Image Clustering

 - External Cluster Validation: comparing the results of a cluster method with the known labels.
 We will use Adjusted Rand Index in Scikit-Learn for external cluster validation.
-The range of score is between -1 and 1, where negative values mean that the predicted clusters and the known clusters are highly different, positive values mean that the predicted clusters and the known clusters are similar, and 1 is the perfect match score.
+The range of scores is between -1 and 1, where negative values mean that the predicted clusters and the known clusters are highly different, positive values mean that the predicted clusters and the known clusters are similar, and 1 is the perfect match score.

 First of all, let’s consider the case of internal cluster validation, together with the selection of numbers of clusters, in clustering 1000 dog images and 1000 cat images.

 Fig. 6 shows the silhouette scores with different numbers of clusters (between 2 and 10) under 4 different pre-rained models (VGG16, VGG19, InceptionV3, and ResNet50).
-It is an interesting chart which explores many issues for discussion.

-- The silhouette scores of ResNet50 (the yellow bars) shows that using 2 clusters under kMeans in Scikit-Learn has the highest score.
+- The silhouette scores of ResNet50 (the yellow bars) show that using 2 clusters under kMeans in Scikit-Learn has the highest score.
 This indicates that assigning k in kMeans as 2 is the best case.